Skip to main content

 • Provide emotional support to clients and ensure a safe, supportive environment.

-• Integrate cultural competency and anti-oppressive…
+• Commitment to Indigenous cultural competency and trauma-informed care.

 • This role requires confidentiality, sound judgment, cultural awareness, and the ability to support individuals involved with the justice system in a…